Fibonacci numbers with the use of state machines

 Fibonacci numbers are defined as follows:Here we show how to calculate Fibonacci numbers with the use of natural number counters as state machines.
 As instruction set we use PGLEcw (PGLE with conditional constructs and while loops).

-are the last two
+We assume that x and y are the last two

 Fibonacci numbers.